TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

    .. attribute:: name

       A string name identifying the :class:`DocTest`.
-Typically, this is the name of the object or file that the test was extracted from.
+Typically, this is the name of the object or file that the test was extracted kutoka.

    .. attribute:: filename

-      The name of the file that this :class:`DocTest` was extracted from; or ``None`` if the filename is unknown, or if the :class:`DocTest` was not extracted from a file.
+      The name of the file that this :class:`DocTest` was extracted kutoka; or ``None`` if the filename is unknown, or if the :class:`DocTest` was not extracted kutoka a file.

    .. attribute:: lineno